GemmaAA1/etalia-open/README.md

 and visit 127.0.0.1:8000

-### Updating Etalia data:
+### Updating Etalia:

-This script updates the database and related object with new data.
+An update script is provided to update database and related objects.
+See help menu for usage:
 `
-./scripts/routines/update.py
+./scripts/routines/update.py -h
 `

 ### Frontend dev ###